 - May feel overcome by guilt or shame

-- Lack of concentrating or ability to sleeping
+- Lack of concentration or ability to sleeping

 When to see a doctor and specialist